 Grades of Incomplete and Grade Changes

 Any grade of incomplete reported by an instructor must first be approved by the Chair of the Committee on Academic Standing in consultation with the Associate Dean of Student Support and the student.
 Such approval is given rarely and only in circumstances beyond a student’s control, such as a medical or family emergency.
 Approval permits the student to complete the required work for the course no later than four weeks from the end of the semester for which the grade of incomplete was assigned, unless completing the work requires being on campus.
 If all remaining work is not submitted by the deadline, the grade will automatically be changed to F. Deadlines for incompletes will be extended only for compelling extenuating circumstances and only with approval from the Chair of the Committee on Academic Standing in consultation with the Associate Dean of Students for Student Support and the instructor.
 Extensions, if granted, will normally be for another four weeks.

 Credit/No Credit Option

-To encourage greater breadth in course election, the faculty has adopted a rule that allows a student to elect four courses over the four-year period on a credit/no credit option.
+To encourage greater breadth in course election, the College allows a student to elect courses on a credit/no credit option.
 No more than one such option may be exercised in any given semester.
 Graduate and professional schools generally look with disfavor on the use of this option in coursework considered crucial to the graduate field.

 The credit/no credit option is subject to the following rules:

-- Unless the instructor asks, he or she will not be informed which students are taking a course on the credit/no credit option.
+- Unless instructors ask, they will not be informed which students are taking a course using the credit/no credit option.

-- The student must inform the registrar of his or her intention to use the credit/no credit option no later than the fourth Friday of the fall semester and the third Friday of the spring semester.
+- Students must inform the registrar of their intention to declare or remove the credit/no credit option no later than the sixth Wednesday of the fall semester and the sixth Friday of the spring semester.

-- To qualify for a credit (Cr), a student must earn a C- or better.
+- To qualify for credit (with a recorded grade of CR), a student must earn a C- or better.
 The grade will not enter into the computation of the overall average, but the course will be counted in the student’s total units.